 Some Linux distributions use slocate rather than locate.
-The slocate program includes security features to prevent users from seeing the names of files in directories they should not be able to access.
+The slocate program includes security features to prevent users from seeing the names of files in directories they shouldn't be able to access.
 On most systems that use slocate, the locate command is a link to slocate, so locate implements slocate's security features.
-A few distributions, including SuSE, don't install either locate or slocate by default.
+A few distributions don't install either locate or slocate by default.